When you click on shopping links on our site, we may receive compensation. This content is for educational purposes only.

 How to Identify Lead Paint

-Lead paint test swabs, like this SCITUS kit, are available online or at hardware stores.
-They are simple to use and cost less than $20.
-Here’s how to perform the test:
+Lead paint test swabs, such as this SCITUS kit, are readily available online or at local hardware stores.
+They are affordable, usually costing less than $20, and give you results in minutes.

 Take Care

-Always wear a face mask and goggles when cutting into lead paint.
-You should also wear safety gloves.
+Always wear a face mask and goggles when cutting into paint layers.
+You do not want to inhale any dust created during the testing process.

 Can You Remove Lead Paint Yourself?